-Millions of songs are being made every week and now you’re starting to wonder if it’s worth pursuing.
+Starting and maintaining a career in music is tough especially since tens of thousands of songs are being made every week that now you’re starting to wonder if it’s worth pursuing.
 Yes, you have the talent and you’re earning from your music but it’s not enough and you’re slowly getting tired of the hustle.

 This is really plain and simple.
 Sometimes, some artists forget this because they just want to do their thing without pleasing anyone but at least consider your audience because that’s the way to have a career.
 Sure, you can experiment and rebrand like crazy when you’re already made.

 Talent is cheaper than salt but the right attitude can lead you wherever you want to go.
 Having the determination and willpower to achieve the steps and not sulk when things go wrong, being nice to people, and just developing a good work ethic can pave your way to success.

 It’s not enough that you have one.
 In order to get a better change at having a long-term career as a musician and band, you have to do both online and offline marketing.
 Online= website, Youtube videos, podcasts and more.
 Offline= posters, flyers, meet & greet, freebies, and more.